 - If you have returned to Guernsey, Alderney or Sark from outside the Bailiwick

-- If you have developed any symptoms
+- If you have been specifically asked to isolate because of your symptoms

 - If you have been in contact with someone who has tested positive for COVID-19